isabella232/drawIT/README.md

 - pencolor = medium and dark line colors from IBM Color Palette
 - bgcolor = light fill colors from IBM Color Palette or white or transparent
 - direction = LR, TB - for nested shapes
-- alternate = WHITE, LIGHT, USER - for nested clusters, not currently enabled
+- alternate = WHITE, LIGHT, NONE, USER - for nested clusters, not currently enabled
 - provider = ANY, IBM - for nested shapes, not currently enabled
 - fontname = IBM Plex Sans fonts
 - fontsize = numeric value, defaults to 14